Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Quantum ring, Hamiltonian, and theoretical framework

 Figure~\ref{fig:1} shows a schematic representation of the quantum ring, where $N$ denotes the total number of atomic sites.
 The ring is threaded by an Aharonov--Bohm (AB) magnetic flux $\phi$, which induces a circular (persistent) current in the system.

+The flux is measured in units of the elementary flux quantum, $\phi_0=h/e$, where $h$ and $e$ are fundamental constants.
 In the extended Hubbard model, we consider nearest-neighbor hopping, on-site Coulomb repulsion, and nearest-neighbor interaction.
 The system is described within the tight-binding approximation, and the theoretical formulations employed for numerical analysis are detailed below.

-\textbf{\rule{2.5mm}{2.5mm}} \textbf{Hamiltonian of the AB ring:} Within the TB framework, the Hamiltonian of an $N$-site ring threaded by flux $\phi$ (in units of the flux quantum $\phi_0 = h/e$) is expressed as
+\textbf{\rule{2.5mm}{2.5mm}} \textbf{Hamiltonian of the AB ring:} Within the TB framework, the Hamiltonian of an $N$-site ring threaded by flux $\phi$ is expressed as